Children's Books about South Carolina

-During this time schools were built to educate enslaved people who were previously beaten or killed for simply looking at a book.
+During this time schools were built to educate enslaved people who had previously beaten or killed if they simply looked at a book.
 African Americans, like Congressman Robert Smalls, took lead roles in local, state, and ultimately federal government.
 Simply put, Reconstruction was a time when America made an effort to atone for the reprehensible acts it had perpetrated against African Americans during slavery.
-Unfortunately it did not continue long enough to accomplish it's mission.
+Unfortunately, the Reconstruction Era did not last long enough to accomplish its mission.

-Today, more than ever, we need to learn, share, and educate ourselves and our children about American History.
-Use the resources below as a starting point to learn more about the importance of Reconstruction and how we might apply some of it's principles to better our communities today.
+Use the resources below as a starting point to learn more about the importance of Reconstruction and how we might apply some of its principles to better our communities today.

 FOR A MORE IN-DEPTH LOOK AT RECONSTRUCTION: